oozdal/to-do-list-api/README.md

 The application is deployed and accessible at: [To-Do List App](https://to-do-list-api-0o37.onrender.com)

+Warning: Free Instance Spin-Down Delay

+Please note that the free instance provided by Render may experience spin-down due to inactivity.
+This could result in delays of 50 seconds or more when processing requests.
+Please be patient while your web browser tries to load the page.

 ## Installation & Contribution

 To run this project locally, follow these steps: